marklogic/marklogic-spark-connector/docs/getting-started/pyspark.md

 information on how a Spark DataFrame works along with more commands that you can try on it.

 The instructions above can be applied to your own MarkLogic application.
-You can use the same Spark command above, simply adjusting the connection details and the Optic DSL query.
+You can use the same Spark command above, simply adjusting the connection details and the Optic query.
 Please see [the guide on reading data](../reading.md) for more information on how data can be read from MarkLogic.

 ### Writing data to the connector

-The connector writes the rows in a Spark DataFrame to MarkLogic as new JSON documents, which can also be transformed into XML documents if desired.
+The connector writes the rows in a Spark DataFrame to MarkLogic as new JSON documents, which can also be transformed into XML documents.
 To try this on the DataFrame that was read from MarkLogic in the above section, paste the following into PySpark, adjusting the host and password values as needed:

 ```